stevencurtis/SwiftCoding/ProgrammaticConstraints/README.md

 * [Closures](https://medium.com/swift-coding/swift-closures-c14cb7aa2170) are mentioned in passing

 ## Terminology
+Constraints: A constraint on the layout of a view
 Storyboard: A way to graphically layout the UI in Xcode

 # Removing the Storyboard
-Although this isn't really part of this tutorial (there is a full guide on this [here](https://medium.com/@stevenpcurtis.sc/write-clean-code-by-overriding-loadview-ac4f172163d0) but essentially you can select `Main.storyboard` in the project inspector
+Although this isn't really part of this tutorial (there is a full guide on this [here](https://medium.com/@stevenpcurtis.sc/write-clean-code-by-overriding-loadview-ac4f172163d0) but essentially you can select `Main.storyboard` in the project inspector:
 ![DeleteStoryboard](Images/DeleteStoryboard.png)

 then pressing the delete key (on your keyboard!)